Exact Risk Curves of signSGD in High-Dimensions: Quantifying Preconditioning and Noise-Compression Effects

-with probability at least $1-c(p,\Kbar)d^{p(1/3 -\delta)}$ for a constant $c(p,\Kbar)$ independent to $d$. \end{theorem}
+with probability at least $1-c(2p,\Kbar)d^{p(1/3 -\delta)}$ for a constant $c(2p,\Kbar)$ independent to $d$. \end{theorem}

 This ODE captures the behavior of the risk even at finite $d = 500$ (Figure \ref{fig:hsgd_sgd_mean_80conf} (a), (b)).
-Moreover, it seems to capture the behavior of high dimensional linear regression on real, non-Gaussian datasets as well (Figure \ref{fig:hsgd_sgd_mean_80conf} (c), (d)).
+Moreover, it seems to capture the behavior of high-dimensional linear regression on real, non-Gaussian datasets as well (Figure \ref{fig:hsgd_sgd_mean_80conf} (c), (d)).